Julius Hatry: Life after end of rocket plane design career

 Even after the World War, Julius Hatry remained versatile.
 He made documentaries.
 Commissioned by Alfred Döblin, he dramatized "Der Oberst und der Dichter" and acted as director at the Baden-Baden Theater.
 He translated the writers Anouilh, Bridie and Vercors.
 He dubbed French films and even represented Germany with his own movie "Reitanleitung für eine Geliebte" at the 1950 Venice Biennale.

 After the father's death in 1950 and the bankruptcy of his movie business in 1953, Hatry's mother had finally persuaded him to take over the father's real-estate business.
 In 1952, Hatry and his family left Hamburg for good to continue running and expanding the "Julius Hatry" company in Mannheim.
 Here too, Hatry worked with full devotion.
 He was particularly active in the reconstruction of Mannheim's most important shopping street (Planken) and its passages.
 He not only worked as an entrepreneur, but also as an architect.
 With his conceptions, he contributed to several house blocks in squares O7 and P7, especially house P7, 1 for his own company, as well as to Viktoriahaus, OVA- and Kurpfalzpassage.
 Hatry also worked as an interior designer, especially for offices and facilities for medical doctors.

-Nationwide, Hatry procured suitable retail locations for large chain stores such as "Quelle", "Tengelmann" and others all over Germany.
+Nationwide, Hatry procured suitable retail locations for large chain stores such as "Quelle", "Tengelmann", and others all over Germany.
 Hatry became a member of the "Ring Deutscher Makler" association and enjoyed high reputation among experts.
 He ran his company until 1991.

-In 1982, Hatry returned to aviation when he joined the German Aerospace Society (DGLR) at a very old age.
+In 1982, Hatry returned to aviation when he joined the German Aerospace Society (DGLR) despite being aged around 75 years.
 In 1985, he took over the position of coordinator for the short biographies of the Pioneers series and a year later he was involved in the re-establishment of the district group North Baden-Palatinate, which he headed until his death.
 Hatry died of heart failure in a Mannheim hospital.

 Awards

 The DGLR awarded Hatry the status of a "Corresponding Member" (Honorary Fellow) at the German Aerospace Congress 1992 "in recognition of his pioneering designs and experiments for rocket propulsion for aircraft".

 Hatry was awarded the Ziolkowsky Medal of Honor in Kaluga, Russia.
 The city of Mannheim named a street in the Glückstein Quarter after him and on November 22, 2016, decided on the honorary status for his grave in the main cemetery.
-A replica of the RAK.1 can be viewed in the Technoseum in Mannheim, the execution of which Hatry himself supervised.
+A replica of the RAK.1 can be viewed in the Technoseum in Mannheim, the construction of which Hatry himself supervised.